DWinnter/tokenizers_clique_partition/README.md

-This is the code of paper https://openreview.net/pdf?id=QIBLeMtyMS submmitted to ICML 2025.
+This is the code of paper https://openreview.net/pdf?id=QIBLeMtyMS submmitted to NeurIPS 2025.
 This is a version of equal function as to the algorithm described in the paper.

 ### Implemetation